alaminsarder/alaminsarder/README.md

 Hi, I'm **Al Amin Sarder** — a passionate **Full Stack Web Developer** from **Bogura, Bangladesh** 🇧🇩.
 I specialize in building **modern, scalable, and production-ready web applications** using the **MERN Stack**.

-I love transforming ideas into real, working products — from crafting elegant APIs to designing polished user interfaces that people enjoy using.
+I love transforming ideas into real, working products — from crafting efficient APIs to designing polished user interfaces that people enjoy using.

 - 🔭 Currently building full-stack applications with **MongoDB, Express, React, Node.js**
 - 🚀 Focused on **performance, scalability, and clean architecture**